magenta-aps/osdatascanner/docs/rules.md

 ### `OutputType`

-OS2datascanner defines a simple list of types for representations in the `OutputType` enumeration (`os2datascanner.engine2.conversions.types.OutputType`).
+OSdatascanner defines a simple list of types for representations in the `OutputType` enumeration (`os2datascanner.engine2.conversions.types.OutputType`).
 Each one of these types represents an item of data that a rule might want to look at.
 Here are a few examples: